memgraph/helm-charts/charts/memgraph-lab/README.md

 ## Configuration Options

-The following table lists the configurable parameters of the Memgraph chart and their default values.
+The following table lists the configurable parameters of the Memgraph Lab chart and their default values.

 | Parameter                    | Description                                                                                             | Default                                |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------- | -------------------------------------- |